babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 Babel became a one-time setup for people, never to be thought of again.
 It became underlying infrastructure, hidden behind other tooling until there was a `SyntaxError`, dependency issues, or integration issues.
 Simply use `stage-0`.

 This was awesome to see in some ways, as it meant that these ideas were being tested in the wild, even in production environments.
-However, it also meant that many companies, tools, and people would encounter some trouble if a proposal happened to change in a significant way (or even get dropped altogether).
+However, it also meant that many companies, tools, and people would encounter some trouble if a proposal changed in a significant way (or even get dropped altogether).

+### Back and Forth

+Over the years, we've had many issues raised in our repo about what to do with the Stage presets: [#4914](https://github.com/babel/babel/issues/4914), [#4955](https://github.com/babel/babel/issues/4955), [#7770](https://github.com/babel/babel/issues/7770)

+I even wrote in an older post about the release of Babel 7.0 that said we *weren't* [removing them](https://babeljs.io/blog/2017/12/27/nearing-the-7.0-release) 😅.

+Ultimately, we decided that keeping the Stage presets would lead to some issues for Babel itself:

+- It was a common issue to ask something like: ["What presets(s) are needed to use async functions?"](https://github.com/babel/babel/issues/2948).
+It was difficult for people to know exactly what `stage-0` meant, and few people would look at its `package.json` or source.
+- Removing a plugin in Stage 3 is actually a breaking change.
+This issue is exacerbated when you are trying to use `@babel/preset-env` to not compile a natively supported proposal.

 ### "ES7 Decorators"